List of 2006 FIFA World Cup controversies

 The 2006 FIFA World Cup generated various controversies, including onfield disputes, critiques of official decisions, and team salary issues.
 Most centered on specific refereeing decisions, which led many of the world's media to claim that the referees were spoiling the World Cup.
 Numerous World Cup records were also set by controversial calls, including Graham Poll's three-card error and Valentin Ivanov's record number of cards in a single match.

 Refereeing

-Three yellow cards issued (Croatia vs. Australia, group stage)
+Croatia vs. Australia (group stage)

+The deciding game for the Group F runners-up place, Croatia vs. Australia, saw a number of refereeing errors and controversies occur.
+Early in the first half, Australian striker Mark Viduka was wrestled to the ground within the penalty box by Croatian defender Josip Šimunić, but appeals for a foul or penalty kick were dismissed by English referee Graham Poll.
+Later in the first half, Croatian defender Stjepan Tomas handballed in the penalty box and a penalty kick was awarded to Australia, however Graham Poll failed to penalize Tomas for exactly the same deed in the middle of the second half when Australia was trying to equalize again.
+When Australia striker Harry Kewell equalized for Australia in the second half, he appeared to be offside for the goal, but the goal was still allowed to stand.
+Deep into stoppage time in the second half, there were two balls on the pitch, and Graham Poll then blew full-time at the instant Australia scored what would've been a winning goal.